Best Strollers of 2023

 Strollers with the biggest storage baskets include the Bumbleride Indie, Bugaboo Donkey and UPPAbaby VISTA.
 As a single stroller, the Bugaboo Donkey has two baskets: the underseat basket, as well as a side luggage basket next to the stroller seat (which you'll remove when expanding the Donkey to a double stroller).

 The Cybex Gazelle S comes with a shopping basket that doubles the stroller's capacity when added to the upper position, while other strollers allow for add-on storage space with accessories sold separately.
-The Veer Cruiser has a foldable storage basket, the Baby Jogger City Select Lux has a shopping tote, and the UPPAbaby Changing Backpack fastens to the handlebars of the VISTA, CRUZ or MINU strollers.
+The Veer Cruiser has a foldable storage basket, while the UPPAbaby Changing Backpack fastens to the handlebars of the VISTA, CRUZ or MINU strollers.

 The best strollers with big storage baskets include: